Women in Palestine: Under British Mandate

-During World War I (1914-1918), the Ottoman government faced economic, political and social hardship which resulted in the further deterioration of their schools.
+During World War I (1914–1918), the Ottoman government faced economic, political and social hardship which resulted in the further deterioration of their schools.
 The casualties due to military service in WWI in combination with the famine caused by the British blockade of the Syrian coast, hundreds of thousands lost, leaving women and children to protect and defend themselves.
-Following the war, the Ottoman Empire conceded the territory of Palestine in 1918, and following the San Remo Conference, the United Kingdom was given the mandate to provide “administrative advice and assistance” until Palestine could govern themselves (Article XXII of Covenant of the League of Nations).
-The British colonial administration witnessed this chaotic time and invested within education understanding that education could protect girls from the effects of the war.
+Following the war, the Ottoman Empire conceded the territory of Palestine in 1918, and following the San Remo Conference, the United Kingdom was given the mandate to provide “administrative advice and assistance” until Palestine could govern itself (Article XXII of Covenant of the League of Nations).
+The British colonial administration witnessed this chaotic time and invested in education, understanding that education could protect girls from the effects of the war.

-The first Director of Education, Humphrey Bowman (1920-1936) expressed the need for education in order to “train up good citizens of the country.”
-However, this intent to support the education of children, specifically girls, was neglected and communities across Palestine did not receive the resources needed to expand the education of girls.
+The first Director of Education, Humphrey Bowman (1920–1936) expressed the need for education in order to “train up good citizens of the country.”
+However, this intent to support the education of children, specifically girls, was neglected and communities across Palestine did not receive the resources needed.
 As regions had to deal with overcrowded and understaffed schools, the British enforced standards that only worsened the conditions.
-Regions like the district of Hebron who only had one school to support 70,000 residents (resulting in 77% of student applications being turned away), were forced to build a new girls' school without the financial assistance of the British.
-Due to the lack of funding, schools, especially ones for girls, were never expanded or often times, ever built.
-In rural villages, girls had even less access to education for financial reasons, such as the mandatory construction of separate schools for boys and girls, but as well as agricultural ones.
-The British were concerned that with too much education, it would be a crisis as it would "leave the fields untilled or…lessen the fitness or disposition of the people for agricultural employment" in the words of Lord Cromer, the British Consul General to Egypt.
+Regions like the district of Hebron which only had one school to support 70,000 residents (resulting in 77% of student applications being turned away), were forced to build a new girls' school without the financial assistance of the British.
+Due to the lack of funding, schools, especially ones for girls, were never expanded or in some cases, never built.
+In rural villages, girls had even less access to education, generally for financial reasons, such as the mandatory construction of separate schools for boys and girls, as well as agricultural ones.
+The British were concerned that with too much education, there would be a crisis as it would "leave the fields untilled or…lessen the fitness or disposition of the people for agricultural employment" in the words of Lord Cromer, the British Consul General to Egypt.

-In 1920, the High Commissioner for Palestine, Herbert Samuel, approved the construction of 300 rural elementary schools for both girls and boys in four years, but by 1925, only 98 new buildings have been constructed and only 10 were for girls.
-Additionally, A. L. Tibawi states that the British administration reduced their educational budget from £130,000 in 1921 to £97,279 in 1923-1924, while simultaneously increasing their state revenue by over a million pounds over ten years (1921-1931).
-By the end of the Mandate period (1948), the government only administered 80 girls schools in all of Palestine with 15,303 students, and Arab girls made up only 21% of all the students in government schools.
+In 1920, the High Commissioner for Palestine, Herbert Samuel, approved the construction of 300 rural elementary schools for both girls and boys in four years, but by 1925, only 98 new buildings had been constructed and only 10 were for girls.
+Additionally, A. L. Tibawi states that the British administration reduced their educational budget from £130,000 in 1921 to £97,279 in 1923–1924, while simultaneously increasing their state revenue by over a million pounds over ten years (1921–1931).
+By the end of the Mandate period (1948), the government only administered 80 girls' schools in all of Palestine with 15,303 students, and Arab girls made up only 21% of all the students in government schools.
 Only about 7.5 percent of girls in rural areas received an education in comparison to 60% of girls in urban regions.